Information Security is one of our top priorities.

 What is SSL?

-SSL creates a secure communication channel by encrypting all communication between the user and the server.
+- SSL creates a secure communication channel by encrypting all communication between the user and the server.

-SSL conducts a cryptographic word count to ensure data integrity between the server and the user.
-The word count or checksum provides a count of the number of bytes in a document and ensures the exact number of bytes is transmitted and received.
+- SSL conducts a cryptographic word count to ensure data integrity between the server and the user.
+The word count, or checksum, provides a count of the number of bytes in a document and ensures the exact number of bytes is transmitted and received.
 With SSL, even this checksum is encrypted so it cannot be modified.
 If a message is not received in its entirety, it is rejected and another copy of the message is sent automatically.

-How can I tell when my
+How can I tell when my connection is secure?

 Username and Password

 To access account information, you must provide a username and a password to enter the secure area of the site.
 Your password is not displayed when entered.
 If you do not provide this information, we cannot establish an online service for you.